Python of Catana

-Python of Catana was a dramatic poet of the time of Alexander, whom he accompanied into Asia, and whose army he entertained with a satyric drama, called Agen (Ἀγήν) when they were celebrating the Dionysia on the banks of the Hydaspes.
+Python of Catana, Magna Graecia, was a dramatic poet of the time of Alexander, whom he accompanied into Asia, and whose army he entertained with a satyric drama, called Agen (Ἀγήν) when they were celebrating the Dionysia on the banks of the Hydaspes.
 The drama was in ridicule of Harpalus and the Athenians; fragments of it are preserved by Athenaeus.
 Identification of the poet with Python of Byzantium, the highly regarded orator in the service of Philip II, is unlikely.